The BAFTA-winning editor of films such as Gladiator, Good Will Hunting and JFK dissects his own work.

 Editing is always about how the psychology of the viewer works.
 And we can manipulate that.
 We do it continuously.

-In this special masterclass, available to watch in full on BAFTA Guru, Scalia uses clips of his own films to demonstrate his art: how he resurrected a character based on recycled material after the death of Oliver Reed on the set of Gladiator, how he put together complex action scenes spread over multiple locations for Black Hawk Down, and how the most effective editing tool can be to resist the temptation to make a cut.
+In this special masterclass, Scalia used clips of his own films to demonstrate his art: how he resurrected a character based on recycled material after the death of Oliver Reed on the set of Gladiator, how he put together complex action scenes spread over multiple locations for Black Hawk Down, and how the most effective editing tool can be to resist the temptation to make a cut.

 Scalia goes on to talk about dealing with multiple formats in the cutting room, the ability of editors to manipulate the thoughts and feelings of an audience and his personal approach to the editing process.